aurelienbottazini/aurelienbottazini.github.io/README.md

 aurelienbottazini.github.io
 ===========================
 Hello Visitor :).
-I ´m happy to see you checking my code as curiosity is a great quality to have as a programmer.
+I´m happy to see you checking my code as curiosity is a great quality to have as a programmer.
 The source code of this website is available here: https://github.com/aurelienbottazini/aurelienbottazini.github.io